|

 Does that mean that we should be totally passive or inert or maybe wildly licentious because, "It's all just happening," and "We have no choice"?
 No. It means that the "me" who could apparently choose to be this way or that way is a phantom, a mental image with no substance.
 Does that mean we are powerless, that nothing can be done?

 Rather than slap down a conceptual answer (yes or no), is it possible to live with the question, to not know?
 Watch carefully as actions occur, as choices are made and decisions are reached - from the little ones like whether to get up from the chair, to the big ones like whether to get married or move across country - watch carefully.
-See if you can find the one in control, or if you can catch the decisive moment, or if you can explain how it all happens.
+See if you can find the one in control.
+Can you make the decisive moment happen any sooner than it does, and how exactly does it happen?
 You may find that you can't find anyone at the helm or say how it is that "you" do the simplest things, like raising your arm or reading these words.
 On the other hand, you can't really say that you can't do things either, since there is clearly an ability right here to act.
 You simply can't get hold (conceptually) of exactly what that is or how it works.
 And the more awareness is brought to any particular activity, the more refined the activity and the awareness seem to become, and the more possibilities open up.
 But who brings awareness to an activity?
 Is there a choice involved?
 You may find that words and concepts simply can't contain the actuality.

 What we often think of or call choices are simply thoughts that arise unbidden that may or may not be followed by the result they appear to select.
 A thought such as "I am going to quit smoking" arises on its own out of the ten million conditions and may or may not be followed by the cessation of smoking because that thought has no power.
 The "I" to which it refers is a powerless mirage, an illusion.
 A mirage cannot choose to do (or not do) anything.
-To the mind, this idea of having no choice and no free will sounds scary, as if "I" might then be a robot with no control.
+From the perspective of this mirage-like imaginary fragment ("me"), this idea of having no choice and no free will sounds scary, as if "I" might then be a robot with no control.
 But this apparent dilemma vanishes into thin air with the realization that there is no "I" here in the first place to be either bound or free.
+Action happens, desires and intentions and aspirations happen, learning happens -- but it is all one whole undivided happening.

-Zoom in close enough or back far enough, or turn attention to the source of seeing or to awareness itself, and you find nothing that you can grasp, and yet, you find everything!
+When you look for the knower or the knowing that knows that "I am here," or when you look for awareness or boundlessness, you find nothing that you can grasp, and yet, you find everything!
 You know that you (as presence-awareness) are here, and you know this with absolute doubtless certainty.
 Being here is beyond doubt.
+The presence Here / Now is undeniable.

-No word can contain or describe what has been called the Unborn, the Absolute, the Tao, Pure Awareness, Oneness, Buddha-Nature, the Self, Truth, Totality, the One Mind -- the words are only pointers.
-They point beyond conceptualization, to what is utterly obvious and omnipresent.
-They point to Here and Now, the One Eternal Present Moment.
+No word can contain or describe what this awaring presence or present experiencing is.
+It has been called emptiness, boundlessness, the Unborn, the Absolute, the Tao, Pure Awareness, Oneness, zero, What Is, Buddha-Nature, the Self, Truth, Totality, the One Mind -- the words are only pointers.
+They point beyond conceptualization, to what is utterly obvious and impossible to overlook.
+They point to Here / Now, the One Eternal (timeless) Present.

 And what is that?

 Any attempt to grasp it ends in frustration.
-And yet, it's unavoidably right here.
-It is not something mystical and transcendental that you have to work very hard to see.
+And yet, this immediacy of present experiencing is unavoidably right here.
+It is not something mystical or mysterious or obscure or transcendental that you lack or must work very hard to see.
 It is this direct experiencing right now.
 It is seemingly obscured by the very effort to pin it down, grasp it mentally, conceptualize it.
 In that grasping and the ensuing frustration, we feel confused and separate.
+That grasping, seeking movement of thought creates the mirage of "me," the phantom self that is always incomplete and seemingly needs to find something or become something or figure everything out.
 Waking up is simply relaxing that mental grasping.
 In the words of one Zen teacher, waking up is opening the hand of thought.

-Buddha-Nature (or the Self) is actually omnipresent---it never really leaves us, even in the midst of grasping and seeking, for even the grasping and seeking is an activity of the same indivisible boundlessness.
+Boundlessness is actually omnipresent---it never really leaves us, even in the midst of grasping and seeking, for even the grasping and seeking is an activity of the same indivisible boundlessness, just as waves are an activity of the ocean.
 Boundlessness is the ever-present reality in spite of whatever form it appears to take, never because of any form it apparently takes.
 But whenever attention becomes absorbed in thoughts (mental movies, worries, obsessions), then it seems that boundlessness has been lost.
-It seems that "I" am a separate somebody struggling to regain "Oneness" or "awareness" or "the present moment," as if that were some object apart from me that I need to find, grasp, understand, experience, merge with, identify with, or become.
-The mental mirage-world fills the screen and the story seems utterly real, all-pervasive and convincing.
-And paradoxically, every attempt to resist suffering only seems to confirm the imaginary problem and make the suffering worse.
-Ultimately, there is no way out except to see that there is no need of a way out.
+It seems that "I" am a separate somebody struggling to regain "Oneness" or "awareness" or "the Now," as if that were some object apart from me that I need to find, grasp, understand, experience, merge with, identify with, or become.
+The mental mirage-world fills the screen and the story of separation and lack seems utterly real and convincing.
+And paradoxically, every attempt to get rid of the mirage only seems to confirm the imaginary problem and the one who seems to have the problem.
+Liberation is seeing that there is no need of a way out.

+These thoughts, and the movies they unfold on the screen of awareness, are simply secretions of the brain, conditioned habit patterns, mental weather — there is nothing personal about them.
+There is no need to resist or vanquish them; simply see them for what they are.
+See that the "me" who appears trapped in the story is only a phantom.
 See how transparent it all is.
-These thoughts and the movies they unfold on the screen of awareness are simply secretions of the brain, conditioned habit patterns, mental weather -- there is nothing personal about them.
-There is no need to resist or vanquish them; simply see them for what they are.

 Seeing the mirage-world of thoughts and mental movies for what it is gets ever more subtle.
 Being down on yourself for "thinking too much" is just more thinking!
 There is no "you" doing the thinking or the seeing; that "you" is only another thought, another mental image.
-Liberation isn't about getting rid of anything; it's about seeing that there is nothing separate from anything else.
-The "me" who wants to stop thinking is just another mental image, another thought, another movie character in another story.
+Liberation isn't about getting rid of anything; it's about seeing that the apparent obstacle has no reality and that the "me" who wants to stop thinking is just another mental image, another thought, another movie character in another story.

-Reality is unavoidable.
-It is right here in the smell of rain, the song of a bird, the whoosh of traffic, sensations -- the nondual absolute.
+Boundlessness is unavoidable.
+It is right here in the smell of rain, the song of a bird, the whoosh of traffic, sensations.
 Totally alive.
 Ungraspable.
-No final result, no finish line, no Big Bang event, no you -- just what is, as it is.
+No final result, no finish line, no Big Bang event, no you — just what is, as it is.
 No need for exotic experiences.
 Nothing to be eliminated or held on to, and nothing to be acquired or understood.
 Nothing excluded.
 Nothing singled out.
 Freedom is utterly simple and uncomplicated.
+If there is complication or confusion, it's a clue that thought is busy chasing its own tail.
+And even this tail-chase is nothing but boundlessness momentarily appearing as this ungraspable energetic movement we call tail-chasing, a passing impersonal event like the weather.

-Taking action (or non-action) to relieve pain, heal injury, or correct injustice arises naturally.
-The universe acts.
+Taking action (or non-action) to relieve pain, heal injury, or correct injustice is something the universe is doing.
+It arises naturally.
 Ultimately, what is healed will be broken down again.
 All form is impermanent; it never even exists in the way we think it does.
-True freedom is recognizing the emptiness (or boundlessness) that is unborn and undying, the emptiness that is here regardless of relative circumstances and never because of relative circumstances.
+True freedom is recognizing the boundlessness that is unborn and undying, the boundlessness that is here regardless of relative circumstances and never because of relative circumstances.

-But that doesn't mean losing the ability to differentiate between clarity and confusion, nor does it mean not flossing your teeth or not working to correct injustice if you are moved to do so.
-Wholeness includes discernment and the ability to act.
+Recognizing that everything is boundlessness doesn't mean losing the ability to differentiate between clarity and confusion, nor does it mean not flossing your teeth or not working to correct injustice if you are moved to do so.
+Unicity includes discernment and the ability to act.
 It includes the ability to notice errors and correct them.
 So awakening doesn't mean we have to sit back and do nothing about problems because we have the idea that everything is "okay" as it is.
 As my first Zen teacher told me: "You're perfect just as you are, and that doesn't mean there's no room for improvement."
 There's room for everything!
 But the true source of any action is the Totality, not the imaginary separate person.
 And whatever happens is a dream-like appearance.
 The last moment has already totally vanished into thin air!
-How real was it?
+How real, how solid, how substantial was it?

 There is no distance at all between samsara and nirvana.
 The illusion of distance is samsara, and nirvana is simply the realization that this distance, or separation, is imaginary.
 Liberation is not about "you" getting from samsara to nirvana.
 That is illusion.
 Liberation is the absence of that whole story of separation and lack.